 St. George’s Park, opened in 2006, provides a full range of mental health facilities including:

-- Acute adult admission/treatment
+- Acute adult admission/treatment and psychiatric intensive care

 - Mother and baby